urbster1/scurvy2fountain/README.md

 To give more detail:

-The biggest advantage of writing in scurvy (a sadly little known-about and underappreciated format) is that it lets you use aliases.
+The biggest advantage of writing in scurvy (a sadly widely unheard of and underappreciated format) is that it lets you use aliases.
 So you can define an alias like this
 ```
 R:=Roger
 ```